arzanmh/ContohRepo/README.md

 #If - Else $ Case Statement

-This is example simple syntax (if - else $ Case statement) for calculate Use --> Tools CentOS VMware Workstation
+This is example simple syntax (if - else $ Case statement) for calculate, Using Tools CentOS VMware Workstation